LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 When Q\_SERVANTOF is not set, "exit on close" is NOT implemented in servant.q, allowing it to run independently.

+TODO: As in the previous example, learning goals should be clearly stated to set expectations for the reader and to set the stage for subsequent examples.

 ## New/Modified Files

 secure\_invocation.q - Implements "secure invocation" (preventing execution of arbitrary code) as described in